What is new car replacement insurance coverage?

 Additional coverage options and fine print

 In addition to new car replacement, some insurance companies offer other coverage options:

-Travelers — Premier Car Replacement: This includes new car replacement, loan/lease gap coverage, and glass deductible coverage, which lowers the deductible on any window-related claims.
+- Travelers — Premier Car Replacement: This includes new car replacement, loan/lease gap coverage, and glass deductible coverage, which lowers the deductible on any window-related claims.

-The Hartford — New Car Replacement: This coverage is part of AARP's and The Hartford’s car insurance program.
+- The Hartford — New Car Replacement: This coverage is part of AARP's and The Hartford’s car insurance program.
 In order to qualify for this coverage, you must be an AARP member.

 For example, a driver is buying a 2019 Chevy Suburban for $50,800 and debating whether or not to add new car replacement.
-The rules of automotive depreciation dictate how much this SUV will be worth in the years following purchase.
+The rules of automotive depreciation dictate how much this SUV will be worth in the years following its purchase.
 If the car is totaled after one year of ownership, new car replacement coverage would only refund 75% of the car's original cost.

 *Data from Edmunds.com

 This payout would not be enough to cover the purchase price of a new Suburban.